 Complete a brief survey about this document by clicking the button below.
 Thank you in advance for your help.

 Accessing Documentation

-The TraceFinder application includes complete documentation.
+The TraceFinder application includes complete documentation, including PDF manuals, online Help, and animations.
 For system requirements, refer to the Release Notes on the software DVD.